django-webpack/django-webpack-loader/README.md

 - `ENV`: The name of the virtual environment.
 (Default: `venv`)
 - `REPOSITORY`: The repository to publish the distribution packages to.
 (Default: `pypi`)

+### Special Thanks

+Django Webpack Loader was originally created by [Owais Lone](https://github.com/owais) and received contributions from more than 50 developers since its inception, as well as many others who assisted with issues, comments, articles, talks, etc. Thanks for everyone who's been part of Django Webpack Loader community!

 ## Commercial Support

 [![alt text](https://avatars2.githubusercontent.com/u/5529080?s=80&v=4 "Vinta Logo")](https://www.vinta.com.br/)

-This project is maintained by [Vinta Software](https://www.vinta.com.br/) and is used in products of Vinta's clients.
+This project is currently maintained by [Vinta Software](https://www.vinta.com.br/) and is used in products of Vinta's clients.
 We are always looking for exciting work, so if you need any commercial support, feel free to get in touch: contact@vinta.com.br